 I know, I know, sharing food with other hikers is something everyone does on trail, but there are ways to do it without getting grubby hands all up in your snack mix.
 If you’re going to share food with people, pour the food into open palms – don’t thrust your hands into the bag and grab a handful.
 Trust me, your digestive system will thank you.

 If you’re showering, you need to wash your clothes.
 Period.
 Don’t want to pay for laundry?
 Wear them in the shower and wash them while you wash yourself.
-If you’ve been around hikers who have been exposed to norovirus, you can carry the virus on your clothes in form of vomit/poo particles.
+If you’ve been around hikers who have been exposed to norovirus, you can carry the virus on your clothes in the form of vomit/poo particles.

-Choose to camp at a hostel.
+Choose to Camp When Staying at a Hostel

 These are just a few ways you can try to avoid the norovirus on your hike.
 While it’s not a surefire way to completely keep from catching it, by employing the tips above you’ll greatly decrease your risk of getting sick.
-Did you get the norovirus on your thru hike?
+Did you get the norovirus on your thru-hike?